Online Update of Safety Assurances Using Confidence-Based Predictions

 \section{Case Studies}

 To illustrate our approach, we use the NuScenes dataset \cite{nuscenes2019} to examine human-robot interaction for two traffic scenarios based on our running example.
-The NuScenes dataset has annotated semantic maps along with trajectory data for every 0.5 seconds.
-In the first case study, the human-driven vehicle begins a U-turn maneuver from the right most lane as the autonomous vehicle approaches an intersection.
-In the second case study, the autonomous vehicle attempts to cross a protected intersection, but the human driver fails to yield and proceeds past a stop sign too quickly.
+The NuScenes dataset has annotated semantic maps along with trajectory data for every 0.5 seconds, containing 1000 scenes.
+Among these scenarios, we identified edge cases (U-turn and running a stop sign) that are under represented in the dataset to find cases where predictive modules would have poor accuracy.
+In the first case study shown in Fig. \ref{fig:uturn}, the human-driven vehicle begins a U-turn maneuver from the right most lane as the autonomous vehicle approaches an intersection.
+In the second case study shown in Fig. \ref{fig:stopline}, the autonomous vehicle attempts to cross a protected intersection, but the human driver fails to yield and proceeds past the stop sign too quickly.

 In these case studies, we use Trajectron++, a state-of-the-art human motion predictor, which utilizes the semantic information provided by NuScenes to better inform the distribution over future human actions.
+A publically available model pretrained on NuScenes data found in \cite{salzmann2020trajectron++} was used in the case studies in this paper.
 The confidence in Trajectron++ at each timestep further parameterizes these distributions in the predictive model.

-For these case studies, the parameters were set such that $\beta_{low} = 0.2$ and $\gamma = 0.1$.
-The prediction horizon $T$ was 3 seconds.
-The value for $\gamma$ was chosen so that the resulting FRTs were similar to the FRTs computed in \cite{salzmannTrajectron} which were obtained via random sampling.
+For these case studies, the parameters were set such that $\beta_{low} = 0.03$ and $\gamma = 0.075$.
+The prediction horizon $T$ was 3 seconds, equal to the prediction horizon used for training the predictive module in \cite{salzmann2020trajectron++}.
+The values for $\gamma$ was chosen so that the resulting FRTs were similar to the FRTs computed in \cite{salzmann2020trajectron++} which were obtained via random sampling. $\beta_{low}$ was hand-tuned to achieve safe performance across the two example scenarios, without being overly conservative.

 Beyond our model of the agent dynamics, we also imposed hard constraints on the human control bounds to prevent unrealistic growth of the predictions.
-Namely, if either the magnitude of the nominal or confidence-adjusted predictions exceeded 10 m/s$^2$ or 2 rad/s, the prediction was capped to those limits.
+Namely, the magnitude of both the nominal and confidence-adjusted predictions were allowed to be 10 m/s$^2$ or 2 rad/s at most.